arvinsim/artem/content/literary/booksale-terry-pratchett.md

 ## Thinking, Fast and Slow
 // Emphasize how cheap you got the book at first but then slowly explain why getting it cheap is a big deal.

-While I was already on my way on finishing my purchases, my eye went to the medical section of the store which was near the counter.
+While I was already on my way on finishing my purchases, my eyes went to the medical section near the counter.
 I was elated when I found out that [Thinking, Fast and Slow]() book was there.
 I called a friend of mine who already bought this book to ask how much the price is.
 He said it was worth 600PhP.
 The price marker on the book I was holding showed 155PhP.

-Hesitation didn't have a chance to intervene.
-I included it in my haul.
+I did not hesitate.
+I grabbed the book immediately; I wasn't going to make the same mistake twice.

 [Thinking, Fast and Slow](http://i.imgur.com/baCc3J4m.jpg)